-Generally speaking, nutrition for mental health works via the gut-brain axis.
-I work to support the gut, which subsequently supports your brain.
+Generally speaking, nutrition for mental health works via creation of neurotransmitters like serotonin and supporting the gut-brain axis.
 Specific nutritional interventions have been shown to reduce anger, relieve depression and anxiety, restore balance, and lower stress.

 What mental health concerns/conditions respond well to nutrition therapy?